sudomesh/patches/bug0008/README.md

 Please note that this procedure has been tested on a mynet n600 running v0.2 (fledgling) of our software.

+Also note that if you'd rather not patch your node, you can re-flash it using release v0.2.3 or higher.
+See https://github.com/sudomesh/sudowrt-firmware/releases .

 # WARNING
 This patch procedure is being tested.